top of page

 One thing that doesn't necessarily pertain to optimization, but is still worth mentioning, is the importance of doing incremental saves.
 Creating multiple versions of your scene allows you to backup and maintain a history of everything you've done, making it easier to revert if what you've done doesn't work out.
 And of course, it's crucial to name your scenes appropriately, avoiding accents, spaces, and using underscores "_" instead.

-don't do this do this
+don't do this

 project maya